langjam/jam0001/nebelhut/README.md

 The simplest way to insert a macro argument is `,`_n_, a comma followed by an integer token.
 The integer must be greater or equal to zero and less than the number of parameters.
 The tokens of the given argument are spliced in-place.

 ```
-macro debug 1 [ println << ',0 ": " ,0 >> ]
+macro printvar 1 [ println << ',0 ": " ,0 >> ]
 ```

 This defines a simple macro that expects an identifier and results in a statement that prints the name and the value of the corresponding variable.
+(A similar macro named `debug` is builtin.)

 Another use of arguments is `,len` _n_ (note that there must be a space between `len` and the integer).
 It inserts an integer token representing the number of tokens in the given argument.